Cardlink-SA/cardlink-payment-gateway-woocommerce/README.txt

 1. The Cardlink Payment Gateway settings screen used to configure the main Cardlink gateway.
 2. This is the front-end of Cardlink Payment Gateway plugin located in checkout page.
 3. The IRIS Payment method settings screen used to configure the gateway.
-Supported if the selected acquired is Nexi Checkout from Cardlink Payment Gateway settings screen.

 == Changelog ==